Time Scale: Nano-click: second ; Cycle: Minute ; Groon: an hour ; Mega-cycle: days ; Orn: 13 days ; Steller Cycle: year ; Vorn: 83 years.

 There was no way this was a mild sedative.
 No, no, way.
 He was down for the count and probably nearly unconscious.
 He barely could tell that the exam was done until the medic started … strapping him to the berth.
 B-but why?

-"I'm sorry," mumbled Ambulon softy before he stepped away, Shockwave suddenly taking up the seeker's line of sight.
+"I'm sorry," mumbled Ambulon softy before he stepped away, Shockwave suddenly taking up the seeker's line of sight and speaking.

 Automatically, the blue mech jolted on his berth, fear encasing his spark as the cyclops' gun arm transformed into delicate sensors and reached into his chassis, feeling around with cold and clinical fingers.

-"Hmm, a trine bond.
-It will likely shatter in the experiment when the spark becomes unrecognizable by the other two.
-The spark casing might have to be enlarged or replaced as well if his spark can gain density.
-The chassis cavity will need to be enlarged and donators will have to identified for compatibility," said Shockwave, all business as he removed the delicate looking sensor-hand.
+"Good.
+Initial observation of S14A spark chamber reveals a deep blue spark in color.
+Spark rotation is 94 over 120.
+Erratic, but acceptable.
+No notable abnormalities upon initial examination, except that a trine bond is present.
+Likely hood of bond effecting experiment is less than 5%.
+The bond actually has a 95.3% of breaking as the spark becomes unrecognizable by the other two connections.
+The spark casing will likely need to be refitted and enlarged if the spark can gain density.
+The chassis cavity will need to be enlarged if successful.
+Donators already have been preselected and experiment will now begin with day-one infusion," said Shockwave, all business as he removed the delicate looking sensor-hand.
 "We have two groons to finish the first infusion.
 We shall start now.
-Prepare the specimens."
+Prepare the first specimen."

 Thundercracker, disoriented, wanted to offline his optics as even more machines started to be plugged into his systems, overwhelming him.
 Frag, he just wanted to scream as a stupid mask was placed over his mouth plates, feeding him gasses to keep his system calm and his glossa semi-still.
 There was even a denta guard in the mask so he wouldn't bite through his glossa.
 Glossas were prone to rust infections once injured and Shockwave obviously didn't want to take the chances with his newest subject.